 Payment for use of covered health insurance benefits is shared between the payer (e.g., health plan/insurer or employer) and the enrollee.
-Common cost-sharing mechanisms include copayments, coinsurance, and/or deductibles (but do not include premium expenses).
-There are a variety of cost-sharing mechanisms that can be applicable to covered benefits (Figure 1).
-Some health insurance benefit designs incorporate higher enrollee cost sharing in order to lower premiums.
-Reductions in allowed
+Common cost-sharing mechanisms include copayments, coinsurance, and/or deductibles (but do not include premium expenses 15).
+There are a variety of costsharing mechanisms that can be applicable to covered benefits (Error!
+Reference source not found.).
+Some health insurance benefit designs incorporate higher enrollee cost sharing in order to lower